consciousrepo/aionbio/content/executive-overview.md

 - **Cell reprogramming (turning any cell back into a stem cell) could reverse aging**, but molecular approaches face impossible search spaces.
 Billions are spent screening cocktails, yet the combination space is larger than what can be tested in a lifetime.
 - **Even if perfect molecular cocktails existed, delivery is a near impossible hurdle.** Different tissues reprogram at different rates, so systemic delivery causes liver failure before neurons benefit.
 - **Bioelectricity offers precise spatiotemporal control.** By reading and writing electrical states in deep tissue, we can target specific organs with sub-centimeter precision and dynamic timing.
-- **The thymus is our beachhead ($80B oncology market).** FDA endpoints are organ size and T-cell counts, our approach addresses the core problem (immune decline) with measurable control.
+- **The thymus is our initial target ($80B oncology market).** FDA endpoints are organ size and T-cell counts, our approach addresses the core problem (immune decline) with measurable control.

 ## Introduction

-We are fundamentally changing the way people approach intervening biology.
-Our big-if-true is that if we're right, and that biology can be more effectively controlled with physics than via our understanding of molecular pathways, then we can use non-invasive techniques in order to bring about desired changes in our systems of interest, with systems of interest being various disease states that come about with age, and then eventually, aging itself.
+We are fundamentally changing the way people approach intervening in biology.
+Our big-if-true is that if biology can be more effectively controlled with physics than via our understanding of molecular pathways, then we can use non-invasive techniques to bring about desired changes in various disease states that come about with age, and then eventually, aging itself.

 How do we get there?
 But first, how did we get here?